Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic

-Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic is a 2015 original play by New York-based playwright Matt Cox.
-The play is a parody of the Harry Potter book series by J. K. Rowling, but from the perspective of the "Puffs".
+Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic is a 2015 original comedy play by New York–based playwright Matt Cox.
+The play is a parody of the Harry Potter book series by J. K. Rowling, but from the perspective of the "Puffs": that is, members of the Hogwarts house, Hufflepuff.

 The play premiered at The People's Improv Theater on December 3, 2015.
 It moved to the Off-Broadway theater New World Stages in 2016.
 The show has been praised for its comedy and staging.
 It was nominated for the Off-Broadway Alliance Award for "Best Unique Theatrical Experience" in 2017.